kysely-org/kysely/README.md

 # Browser

 Kysely also runs in the browser as long as you import the `dist/esm/index-nodeless.js` module instead of the root that has node dependencies.
+You can also import the `dist/cjs/index-nodeless.js` file if you are using commonjs modules instead of ESM.

 ```ts
 import {